 Our national folklore is a powerful element shaping our thoughts and values.
 But, unfortunately, each society is so immersed in their propaganda that they don’t see it.
 Freedom starts with doubting our cultural narrative.
 Learn how to do it.

 Freedom and independence are the basis for a healthy society.
 There are many levels of independence, and it all begins with freedom of thought.
 The next level is freedom of expression.
 Once we have the freedom to think and express ideas, we progress to freedom of choice and behaviors.
-Freedom has healthy boundaries that do not interfere with others’ rights, nor does it harm others.
+Freedom has healthy boundaries that do not interfere with others’ rights or harm others.
 Healthy autonomy does not show favoritism or sectarianism.

 “The starting point to freedom is to begin questioning the cultural narrative you have been sold.” — Bryant McGill